CDA TRAINING ONLINE

 All about Child Care and Early Education: A Comprehensive Resource for Child Care Professionals by Marilyn Segal, Betty Bardige, Mary Jean Woika, M. Kori Baridge and Lorraine Breffni; 2nd Edition; Allyn & Bacon Publishing; ISBN – 978-0-13265-545-3; Approximate Cost: $50

-Prospective students are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward state requirements.
+Prospective students of the Self Study CDA Certificate are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward state requirements.

 Settings: Infant-Toddler, Preschool, and Family Care